-Sundials, or auxiliary dials, are the mini dials located on the watch face.
+Sub-dials, or auxiliary dials, are the mini dials located on the watch face.
 These smaller dials provide information other than the time indicated on the main watch dial.
 Secondary dials often display unique pieces of information, such as the date.
 They are a common feature of multifunction watches such as chronographs, alarm watches, dual time zone watches and calendar watches.
-The Rolex Day Date remains one of the most iconic subdials on the market.
-These watches feature the day of the week and the day of the year on their dial and can be seen through an aperture on the watch’s face.
+The Rolex Day-Date remains one of the most iconic sub-dials on the market.
+These watches feature the day of the week and the day of the month on their dial and can be seen through an aperture on the watch’s face.

-Subdials have different functions.
-Some track elapsed seconds, minutes and hours, speed, while other’s trace distance and even moon phases.
-This feature appears on such popular Rolex models such as the Daytona, Yachtmaster and GMT watches.
-Patek Phillipe as developed the moon phase subdial and movement that boast over 1000 years of accuracy.
+Sub-dials have different functions.
+Some track elapsed seconds, minutes and hours, or speed, while other’s trace distance and even moon phases.
+This feature appears on popular Rolex models such as the Daytona, Yacht-Master and GMT watches.
+Patek Phillipe has developed the moon phase sub-dial and movement that boast over 1,000 years of accuracy.

 The popularity of supplementary dials is at an all-time high.
 This fervor can be attributed to a number of factors.
 First, multifunction watches are extremely popular.
-Meaning that subdials are useful, and often necessary, in displaying the various types of data they measure.
+Meaning that sub-dials are useful and often necessary, in displaying the various types of data they measure.
 Second, these dials give a watch a high-tech and/or sporty look – which is extremely fashionable.
-That’s why some watches that don’t really need an additional dial.
+That’s why some of the watches don’t even really need an additional dial.
 Ones that simply show the day of the month, for example, or incorporate a seconds hand can be deemed functionally useless.
 Nevertheless, these watches still use them.
 Finally, larger model watches are especially popular.
-Subdials look aesthetically pleasing and give balance to a larger watch.
+Sub-dials look aesthetically pleasing and give balance to a larger watch.

-Regardless of whether your watch has a subdial, Diamond Banc pays more for your luxury watch.
-Whether you’re looking to sell your watch outright, or you want to get paid without surrendering ownership of your watch, Diamond Banc has you covered with a vast array of customizable options to fit your needs.
-Get started today with our easy-to-use forms.
-Discover how much you can get paid for your watch today!
+Regardless of whether your watch has a sub-dial, Diamond Banc pays more for your luxury watch.
+Whether you’re looking to sell your watch outright, or you want to get a loan without losing ownership of your watch, Diamond Banc has you covered with a vast array of customizable options to fit your needs.
+Get started today with our easy-to-use forms and discover how much you can get paid for your watch today!